swdee/go-rknnlite/example/pool/README.md

 The RK3588 has three NPU cores, by default when selecting `rknnlite.NPUCoreAuto` it will run your RKNN Model on a single idle core.
-Through the other options you can specify which core to run on or used combined cores 0 & 1 with `rknnlite.NPUCore01` or all three cores with `rknnlite.NPUCore012`.
+Through the other options you can specify which core to run on or to use combined cores 0 & 1 with `rknnlite.NPUCore01` or all three cores with `rknnlite.NPUCore012`.

 You can monitor the NPU usage by running: